vensko/pint/README.md

 - Supports RSS and PAD files as link sources, has built-in routines to download from FileHippo, PortableApps.com and FossHub.
 - Unpacks various types of archives and installers, and upgrades apps, keeping configuration files intact.
 - Apps can be installed into arbitrary subdirectories under *apps*.
 This allows to keep yaP and PortableApps.com packages up to date.
-- Automatically detects console applications and creates batch redirects for them in the *shims* directory.
+- Automatically detects console applications and creates shim files for them in the *shims* directory.
+(Read the *Shims* chapter on how to enable automatic shim generation.)
 - Can remember, if a 32-bit or a 64-bit application was installed.
 - Can handle multiple installations of the same application.
 - Detects app versions.